 Speaking of moving, we became the first tenant of Anderson Square in 2000.
 This location, on Oleander Drive, is right in the middle of the county, what we fondly refer to as Midtown.

 Today, our staff is lean and mean, figuratively speaking, with a crew of 8.
-David has been with the company since 1984, Donna since 1986 (with a two year hiatus), Linda since 1995 and Alan since 2003.
-Chris joined us in 2008.
-Leslie came on board in 2012 and Erin in 2014.
+Donna has been with the company since 1986 (with a two year hiatus), Alan since 2003, and Chris since 2008.
+Jill joined us in 2016.
+Ashley, Jeff and Brian all joined in 2017.
 Betsy assumed the reins from her father in January 2004, even though Mr. Kahn continued to come into the shop every day to get the mail and make deposits until May 2010.
 Our loyal employees have formed strong relationships with our loyal patrons, creating a true familial environment.